How to use the ladder of inference for better decisions

 2. Select data

 Next up, we selectively pay attention to specific facts based on our personal beliefs and prior experiences.
-This usually means that we don’t consider all available data when we make a decision.
-Instead, we zero in on certain details based on our own preferences or agenda.
-This is where bias starts to creep in—often to the point of undermining our eventual decision.
+This usually means we don't consider all available data when making a decision.
+This is where bias starts to creep in, often to the point of undermining our eventual decision.

 Example data selection: You'll be writing ten articles, and each of them will be 1,000 words long.